9-FS/metric_metar_on_discord/readme.md

 1. Invite my bot user to your server by clicking [this link](https://discordapp.com/oauth2/authorize?&client_id=935809227660857375&scope=bot).
 1. Make sure to have a text channel named `bots`, `botspam`, or `metar` on your server. **The bot will only react in these specific channels.**

-If you need another channel name the bot reacts to, either contact me or follow the guidline in [chapter 3.](#3-how-to-install-by-setting-up-your-own-bot) to set up your own bot instance.
+If you need another channel name the bot reacts to, either contact me or follow the guideline in [chapter 3.](#3-how-to-install-by-setting-up-your-own-bot) to set up your own bot instance.
 It is recommended to only have 1 of the beforementioned channels on your server.

 ## 3. How to Install by Setting Up Your Own Bot